tobybellwood/lagoon/docs/using-lagoon-the-basics/going-live.md

 A 151.101.130.191
 A 151.101.194.191

-{% hint style="info" %}
+!!!
+Note "Note:"
 	We do not suggest configuring any static IP addresses in your DNS zones.
 The Lagoon load balancer infrastructure may change over time which can have impact on your site availability if you configure a static IP address.
-{% endhint %}

 ### Root Domains